Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 Particularly cheddar cheese.
 Eating cheese drops the pH level in the mouth.
 Lower pH levels help fight plaque, protects tooth enamel and erosion of teeth.
 Cheddar cheese contains the highest levels of alkali making it the best cheese for attaining better pH levels in the oral cavity.
 To learn more about the benefits of cheese you can read here.

-Corriander (cilantro), Mint, Peppermint and Spearmint have germicidal properties that inhibit the growth of bacteria in the mouth.
+Corriander (cilantro), Mint, Parsley and Peppermint have germicidal properties that inhibit the growth of bacteria in the mouth.
 You can add these fresh herbs to your dog’s and cat's food or combine with some sliced apple, etc. Finely chop the fresh herb and serve with food.

 Daily Serving Recommendation: